schematics/schematics/docs/index.rst

   {'age': 26, 'name': u'jbone'}

 The reason ``p1.validate({'age': 26})`` validated above is that ``name`` was already populated internally.
-The internal state of the object was updated.f
+The internal state of the object was updated.
+Only valid batches of data are applied to the internal state.

 What about field validation based on other model data?
 The order whith which fields are declared is preserved inside the model.
 So if the validity of a field